The Human Milk Foundation is raising three pillars:

 Scores of families where breastfeeding was impossible because of the mother facing illness, or being absent altogether, could not dream of accessing donor milk except in very rare circumstances.
 The vicious circle of disinvestment and consequent lack of research had to be broken.

-The HMB also provides milk to families in the community – over the first year of operation over 200 litres of milk that could not be used for hospitals has been used by over 10 families.
-No charge was made, and all milk was provided under the oversight of a healthcare professional.
-All the babies thrived, and in the cases where the donor milk was used to support the mother to establish her own supply, all the mothers successfully did!
+The HMB also provides milk to families in the community – over the first 3 years of operation we have sent over 2000 litres of milk that could not be used for hospitals has been used by over 100 families.
+No charge is made, and all milk was provided under the oversight of a healthcare professional.
+All babies have thrived, and in the cases where the donor milk was used to support the mother to establish her own supply, all the mothers successfully did!
 Many are still feeding their babies now.
+You can find out more about this work here.

-Alongside the provision of milk, the milk bank team started to initiate research, including ground-breaking work into the composition of human milk over the course of natural term lactation.
-This is only the start of a range of research projects, with truly global impact.
+Alongside the provision of milk, the milk bank team is enabling a raft of research, including ground-breaking work into the composition of human milk over the course of natural term lactation.
+This is only the start of a range of research projects, working with collaborators in the UK and further afield.

 James is a Senior Lecturer at Imperial College London whose research focusses on epigenetics in breast and ovarian cancer risk.
 With over 20 years’ experience in academic research his role on the board of trustees is to support the research strategy of the HMF.